 The financial burden created for the patient is not insubstantial, on average more than $6,000 at a 20% co-pay.

-When performed for the indications specified, the quality and diagnostic accuracy equals that of an inpatient EMU evaluation, and a report provided back to the ordering physician within 48 hours of completion (two business days).
+When performed for the indications specified, the quality and diagnostic accuracy equals that of an inpatient EMU evaluation, and a report is provided back to the ordering physician within 48 hours of completion (two business days).